 Raymona Stevens is a 65-year-old new patient to your family medicine residency clinic practice who is changing doctors due to the retirement of her former physician.
 She reports on her clinic intake form that she has been treated for diabetes since 2010, and that her medication is metformin 1500 mg three times a day.
 Her last doctor retired over 6 months ago; it took her awhile to get into a new primary care doc.
 She thinks the last labs she had drawn were over a year ago.

-When you ask more about how she manages her diabetes and what lifestyle changes she has made, she reports that she only eats “white stuff” (bread, potatoes, rice) 2 times a day and fried foods once or twice a week at the advice of her former doctor, and that she knows she needs to exercise more but has been having pains in her lower right leg with walking, which had been her main form of exercise.
-She doesn’t check her blood sugar or use a glucometer because “no one told me I needed to.”
+When you ask more about how she manages her diabetes and what lifestyle changes she has made, she reports that she only eats “white stuff” (bread, potatoes, rice) twice a day and fried foods once or twice a week at the advice of her former doctor, and that she knows she needs to exercise more but has been having pains in her lower right leg with walking, which had been her main form of exercise.
+She doesn't check her blood sugar because “no one told me I needed to.”

 When you ask about her leg pain, she says that when she walks more than a block or so, it feels like she has a “charley horse” in her right calf and she has to stop walking until the pain goes away.